 The sequence for each of the intact prophages were inputted into the Resistance Gene Identifier of the Comprehensive Antibiotic Resistance Database (CARD).19 By comparison with CARD, potential antibiotic resistance genes were identified within the prophages.
 Each resistance gene was labelled by CARD as Perfect, Strict, or Loose depending on the degree of confidence for the presence of that gene.
 “Perfect” sequences exactly matched an existing antibiotic resistance gene sequence in CARD, while Strict and Loose results were less exact matches.19

-P
+Phylogenetic comparison

-phage YMC/09/02/B1251_ABA_BP
+We constructed a phylogenetic tree comparing the Acinetobacter phage YMC/09/02/B1251_ABA_BP in A. pittii and A. baumannii strains.
+We retrieved the GenBank sequences for intact A. pittii prophages identified in our study, as well as the GenBank sequences for intact A. baumannii prophages.
+The 20 intact prophages were aligned using MAFFT version 7 and default parameters.47 The phylogenetic tree was then generated using MEGA, 48 with bootstrap replications set to 100.

 Results